Cloth face mask: Recommendations

 Two French cloth masks certified by AFNOR.
 The white mask is made of polypropylene and the black one is made of cotton.

 The World Health Organization (WHO) continues to recommend that masks be used as part of a comprehensive strategy of measures to suppress transmission and save lives; the use of a mask alone is not sufficient to provide an adequate level of protection against COVID-19.
-The US Center for Disease Control, along with Johns Hopkins University School of Medicine, The Mayo Clinic, and Cleveland Clinic all concur with this recommendation.
+The US Centers for Disease Control, along with Johns Hopkins University School of Medicine, The Mayo Clinic, and Cleveland Clinic all concur with this recommendation.
 The World Health Organization also recommended that those aged over 60 years old or with underlying health risks require more protection and should wear medical masks in areas where there is community transmission.

 The World Health Organization recommends using masks with at least three layers of different materials.
 Two spunbond polypropylene layers offer useful increases in filtration with acceptable breathability.
 When producing cloth face masks, two parameters should be considered: filtration efficiency of the material and breathability.

 The filter quality factor known as "Q" is commonly used as an integrated filter quality indicator.
 It is a function of filtration efficiency and breathability, with higher values indicating better performance.
 Experts recommend Q-factor of three or higher.
 The usefulness of this ratio in selecting materials for masks has not, to our knowledge, been demonstrated.

 A peer-reviewed summary of the filtration properties of cloth and cloth masks concluded that, pending further research, evidence is strongest for 2 to 4 layers of plain weave cotton or flannel, at least 100 thread count.
 A plain-language summary of this review is available.